-Currently the committee meetings are held in International House, Brixton, and are open to members of the public.
-Once the 'Your New Town Hall' project is completed the meetings will be held in Town Hall as it used to be.
+The committee meetings are held in the Town Hall, Brixton, and are open to members of the public.

 Representatives

 The Board draws its membership from "interested parties" as follows:

 - Three elected councillor members serving as employer representatives. - One employee representative (who is a member of the Fund) - One trade union representative - One pensioner representative (who is a member of the Fund)